Logo - Business Development Bank of Canada - BDC

 “Financial statements show the sustainability of your business and allow you to make educated financial decisions to ensure it is as successful as it can be,” says Grant Godfrey, a Senior Account Manager at BDC.

-Financial statements can provoke discussion and show if you’re on track so you can know early and often where to pivot and how to pivot.
+Financial statements can provoke discussion and show you if you’re on track so you can know early and often where to pivot and how to pivot.

 What are financial statements?